Size versus truthfulness in the House Allocation problem: Analysis of the approximation ratio

-Hence, to satisfy the conditions of Lemma \ref{lem:factor1}, we need to show that the expectation of dual solution $\{\alpha_i(\vec{Y}), i\in N, \beta_a(\vec{Y}), a\in A\}$ is feasible for the dual LP, implying that the approximation ratio of Algorithm \ref{alg:randomindifference} is at most $\frac{1}{F}=\frac{e}{e-1}$.
+Hence, to satisfy the conditions of Lemma \ref{lem:factor1}, we need to show that the expectation of the dual solution $\{\alpha_i(\vec{Y}), i\in N, \beta_a(\vec{Y}), a\in \objectset\}$ is feasible for the dual LP, implying that the approximation ratio of Algorithm \ref{alg:randomindifference} is at most $\frac{1}{F}=\frac{e}{e-1}$.
 The main technical difficulty lies in proving the dominance lemma and the monotonicity lemma (see Lemma \ref{lem:dominanceindifference} and \ref{lem:monotonicityindifference}).
-To prove these two lemmas, we define a threshold which specifies whether an agent still gets matched if he is put back into the order after he is first removed from it.
-For an agent with strict preferences, such a threshold is the same as that of defined in the online bipartite matching problem.
+To prove these two lemmas, \piotr{for any fixed agent $i$, and any fixed object $a \in \objectset$, we define a threshold, denoted by $\theta=\theta^i_a$, of the random variable for $Y_i$, which specifies whether agent $i$ will get matched -- see Lemma \ref{lem:dominanceindifference}.} This threshold will depend on the other agents $Y_{i-}$.
+For an agent with strict preferences, such a threshold is the same as that defined in the online bipartite matching problem.
 However, in the presence of ties, the same defined threshold does not work.
 We show how to define such a threshold for our algorithm.